-The MLA program at ASU is designed to enable students to engage with the community in applied projects that focus on improving the ecological and social health of the urban environment.
-The emphasis is on sustainable outdoor environments.
+The MLA program at ASU is designed to enable students to engage with the community in projects that focus on improving the ecological and social health of the urban environment.
+Emphasis is on sustainable outdoor environments.
 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.

 The 3+ program offers great opportunities for students; see what our students are saying